severin-lemaignan/dorothy-reporting/dorothy-report.md

 To date, 12 publications acknowledging the DoRoThy have been published (see list in Section 6.1, below).
 Four others are under review.

-An additional publication could not acknowledge the DoRoThy grant (as it was published before the grant agreement was signed), but it is mentioned here as it result directly from the research conducted to prepare the DoRoThy grant.

 ### 1.3.1 Enhancing research- and innovation-related human resources, skills and working conditions to realise the potential of individuals and to provide new career perspectives